Mic92/python-mpd2/doc/index.rst

 -  API documentation to add new commands (see :doc:`Future Compatible <topics/advanced>`)
 -  support for Unicode strings in all commands (optionally in python2, default in python3 - see :doc:`Unicode Handling <topics/advanced>`)
--  configureable timeouts
+-  configurable timeouts
 -  support for :doc:`logging <topics/logging>`
 -  improved support for sticker
 -  improved support for ranges

 If you like this module, you could try contact the original author jat@spatialrift.net or join the discussion on the `issue tracker <http://jatreuman.indefero.net/p/python-mpd/issues/7/>`__ so that it gets merged upstream.